Paper in oil Capacitors

 Now more and more engineers discovered over the last decades that the old vintage recording gear and instruments sounded way smoother / musical and open and warm plus pleasing to the ears.

 Quickly prices went over the roof, with some old vintages microphones and guitars easily costing above 15k.
-Some thought is t was a matter of aging of the parts, others claim it on the burning in time.
-Others put the claim on merely the capsule design or body of the instrument.

 The legendary microphones like (u47- c12 - Ela m251) and many more were manufactured

 using paper oil capacitors in the audio path, and not for just any economic reason!

 But pure for the best sound chain possible